Group of Companies CPA Toronto & Mississauga — Holdco/Opco Structure

 By Bader Chowdry, CPA, CA, LPA · Last updated May 3, 2026 · 8 min read

 Quick answer: Ontario business owners with $1M+ in retained earnings should split their operations and investments into a holdco-opco structure.
 Done correctly with Section 85 rollover + family trust integration, this protects $1M-$5M in retained earnings from operational risk, preserves LCGE for future sale, enables family income splitting, and pre-positions for intergenerational succession.
-Insight CPA has structured 40+ holdco-opco engagements for GTA business owners.
+Insight Accounting CPA has structured 40+ holdco-opco engagements for GTA business owners.

 Why every successful business eventually needs a holdco